- About DEA

 For African citizens, the true promise of connectivity and digitization is the eradication of poverty, equal opportunities for all, enhanced quality of life and opportunities for entrepreneurship.
 People in historically disadvantaged communities can educate themselves, learn the skills they need to succeed, have access to finance and ever better healthcare.

 Strengthening the African digital and technological ecosystems is paramount as they are the foundations for 21st century’s knowledge economy and are key enablers of sustainable innovations and new employment opportunities.
 This will require creating frameworks for supporting multi-sectoral partnerships, intergovernmental and government-private sector collaborations to connect and digitize all aspects of the African economy.

 The recent partnership between the African Union (AU) and NEPAD Business Foundation (NBF) has a vision to spearhead a vibrant, private sector driven and entrepreneurship led economy that stays on top of technology trends and that leverages the current African demographic dividend.
-To materialize this partnership, the AU and NBF are jointly organizing the 9th AU Private Sector Forum (PSF) event and the African Leaders in Dialogue Dinner (ALD), in collaboration with the South African Government through the Department of Science and Technology.
+To materialize this partnership, the AU and NBF are jointly organizing the 9th Private Sector Forum (PSF) event and the African Leaders in Dialogue Dinner (ALD), in collaboration with Andalem and hosted by the South African Government through the Department of Science and Technology.

 Venue: CSIR Convention Centre on Meiring Naude Road, Pretoria